 Woodbrooke has a library which is open 24 hours to residents.
 The Silent Room and the Gazebo in the garden are available for private for private prayer and contemplation.
 There is wireless internet connection throughout the buildings.
 A lounge with a terrace overlooking the garden is available for all guests to relax and socialise in.
 SEDA has two meeting rooms available for exclusive use of delegates for communal writing.

-Frances Deepwell is an Educational Development Consultant at Oxford Brookes University where she leads a professional development pathway to Principal Fellowship and Senior Fellowship of the Higher Education Academy.
+Frances Deepwell is Director of Leicester Learning Institute at the University of Leicester.
 Formerly Chair of the Scholarship, Research and Evaluation committee of SEDA, she has a deep interest in developing knowledge about what sustains enhancements in higher education practices, and how to evaluate and disseminate its effectiveness.
 She has published in a range of journals, and written chapters in edited books in the field of educational development and research, most recently co-editing a SEDA Special celebrating the achievements of small grant funding.
 As a developing coach, she loves to motivate others in building a narrative around their practice.
 As a researcher, she gets great pleasure from improving academic standards in our field.

 Outline of retreat and setting writing intentions